This post was last updated on January 2nd, 2022 at 04:00 pm

 There's a lot of fun to be had building the Meccano MeccaSpider, but the real fun comes when it's time to play.

-With built in games, a guard mode and an attack mode, this interactive spider robot will show its personality and provide a lot of fun for all the family.
+With built-in games, a guard mode, and an attack mode, this interactive spider robot will show its personality and provide a lot of fun for all the family.

-4M Tabletop Robot Kit
+4M KidzRobotix Tabletop Robot Kit

 You can teach kids the basics of robotics by building a working robot of a crab!
 That's what the 4M Tabletop Robot does.

-This is recommended for children 8 years and upwards.
+Recommended for children 8 years and upwards.